 6. The customer buying process

-This is for the rest of the customers that will be hesitant
+Finally, this is for the rest of the customers that will be hesitant.

 There are six steps for the consumer to make a purchase and here they are.

 - Problem Recognition –I need to run faster

 - Information Search -finds out lighter shoes will make you run faster

 - Evaluation of Alternatives – comparing different type of shoes

 - Purchase Decision – Goes with a pair of shoes